onap/multicloud-k8s/kud/hosting_providers/containerized/README.md

 $ mkdir -p /opt/kud/multi-cluster/{cluster-101,cluster-102}
 ```

-Create hosts.ini as follows in the direcotry cluster-101(c01 IP address 10.10.10.3) and cluster-102(c02 IP address 10.10.10.5).
-If user used Vagrant setup as mentioned in the above steps, replace the IP address with vagrant IP address
+Create the hosts.ini as follows in the directory cluster-101(c01 IP address 10.10.10.3) and cluster-102(c02 IP address 10.10.10.5).
+If the user used a Vagrant setup as mentioned in the above steps, replace the IP address with the vagrant IP address.

 ```
 $ cat /opt/kud/multi-cluster/cluster-101/hosts.ini